 As you start your business, making certain sacrifices are necessary to get your organization up and running.
-In some cases, this may mean operating out of a smaller space than you would prefer.
+In some cases, this may mean operating out of a smaller space than you would prefer and productive office fitout ideas.
 In realizing that workplace design has become one of the business success factors, you may be concerned that a smaller space will negatively impact productivity.
 Fortunately, new alternatives in office design can help you create an aesthetically pleasing atmosphere and boost office efficiency.

 Storage Helps Make the Most Out of Limited Space

-When you’re brainstorming for office design ideas, don’t forget to consider adding plenty of storage space.
+When you are brainstorming for office design ideas, don’t forget to consider adding plenty of storage space.
 While the traditional shelving you can buy at most stores may not suit your needs, customizing them may help you make the most of wall space.

 Transparency Helps Keep the Space Open

 If office space is at a premium and each work area will be relatively small, installing a series of walls and privacy partitions can leave your staff feeling cramped.
 A preferable alternative to designing your office layout is to utilize transparent partitions in establishing each work area.
 It may be desirable to outline each office with partitions, but, at the same time, you don’t want to obstruct the floor plan.